Azusa Pacific University System

 This course addresses basic elements and concepts of substantive criminal law, including defining crimes and developing criminal laws; considering legal issues affecting punishment, and how criminal law impacts victims of crime.

 This course considers the nature and extent of juvenile delinquency and the forces that impact delinquency.
-Lastly, this course takes a critical view of juvenile justice and explores how lawmaking, law enforcement, and social change influences delinquency.
+Lastly, this course takes a critical view of juvenile justice and explores how lawmaking, law enforcement, and the social change influences delinquency.

 This course examines current issues that impact the criminal justice system.
 Topics for discussion will include human trafficking, issues in diversity, public policy implications, comparative criminal justice, and international law, media and crime, and computer crime.
-The course also explores practical implications to theoretical models/issues.
+The course also explores practical implications for theoretical models/issues.

-This course prepares students to identify and examine ethical issues in the criminal justices system from a biblical perspective.
+This course prepares students to identify and examine ethical issues in the criminal justice system from a biblical perspective.
 The course addresses some of the broader policy and legal issues confronting the American criminal justice system, including crime control versus due process considerations, the law enforcement subculture, law enforcement corruption, and ethical leadership issues.

 This course provides students with a comprehensive understanding of criminal investigation.
 Topics cover the general and specific aspects of crime detection and investigation, including managing criminal investigations and collecting and reporting information from the crime scene, victims, witnesses, and suspects.
 Rules of evidence, trial testimony, and other processes are also addressed.

 This course introduces students to the history and background of American corrections and the fundamental theories of punishment and treatment.
 Correctional law, policies, practices, issues, and controversies within the correctional system will be considered.
 The incarceration of various populations in jails and prisons, probation and parole, capital punishment, and public policy issues surrounding the expansion of community-based corrections will also be discussed.